- Tommaso Forcella Road Bike Review

 Tommaso Forcella began its life as a variation of the Tommaso Imola.
 However, the Forcella is more than an Imola with a carbon fork anymore; it is its distinct bike with some pretty amazing features not seen in any of our other aluminum bikes.

 Today, the Tommaso Forcella stands for elegant Italian design, fantastic value for your more, a smart mix of carbon and aluminum materials and simply fabulous road cycling.

-This is listed as one of the top piked affordable road bikes in our previous post.
+This is listed as one of the top picked affordable road bikes in one of our posts.
 Tommaso like most other Tommaso bikes is hard to ignore when you spot it with your peripheral sight in your room or garage.